IRS First-Time Penalty Abatement (FTA) and Relief

 When it comes to interest on a penalty, the IRS will reduce or completely eliminate the interest if the penalty itself is waived.

 You’ll receive a notice in the mail from the IRS if you’re hit with a federal tax penalty.
-Follow the instructions in the letter to request penalty relief.
+To request penalty relief based on that notice:

 It’s not necessarily the end of the road if the IRS denies your request for penalty relief.

-The Office of Appeals will independently review the IRS’s position, your information and documentation, and your own position.
-You can have an attorney, certified public accountant, or enrolled agent represent you at the appeals hearing.
-If you can’t afford representation, you might qualify for free or low-cost assistance.
+Appeals will independently review your position and the IRS’s position.
+You may request a conference by phone or in person.
+You can also have an attorney, CPA, or enrolled agent represent you.
+If you cannot afford professional help, you might qualify for free or low-cost assistance.

 And if you want to file your own taxes, TurboTax will guide you step by step so you can feel confident they'll be done right.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.